Trusteesof the Griffin Institute

 Vice Chair, Retired barrister

 Bruce Mauleverer QC is a retired Barrister, Deputy High Court Judge, Arbitrator and Mediator.
-He is currently Patron of the International Law Association and Chairman of The Listen Charity and Chair of Not Beyond Redemption.
+He is currently Patron of the International Law Association and Chair of The Listen Charity and Chair of Not Beyond Redemption.
 Since his retirement from professional practice, he has been a trustee of charities including UNICEF UK, MapAction, the Mortimer Society and The Tavistock Centre for Couple Relationships.
-He was also Chairman of The Jubilee Sailing Trust.
+He was also Chair of The Jubilee Sailing Trust.